zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-testing-in-production-overview.md

 ## Introduction

 This document describes the various components of testing an extension in production.
-This includes status codes in addition to procedures for testing.
+This includes status codes and testing procedures.

 ## Overview